atomicpickle/Roguelike/README.md

 # RoguelikeRubyArena
  hmm... well its a text game.
  run main to start the game.
- change values in your save to modify your worn equipment.

  Nearly ready to call this a beta release!